DrozmotiX/ioBroker.sourceanalytix/README.md

 [![Downloads](https://img.shields.io/npm/dm/iobroker.sourceanalytix.svg)](https://www.npmjs.com/package/iobroker.sourceanalytix)
 [![Greenkeeper badge](https://badges.greenkeeper.io/iobroker-community-adapters/ioBroker.sourceanalytix.svg)](https://greenkeeper.io/)

-## Warning, this adapter needs node 8 or higher !!!

 ioBroker SourceAnalytix allows you to keep track & trace of consumption, cost and meter values for your devices.
 You need data as input (total amount of Wh, l/h or m3 used) from your devices and this adapter will :